HungLe2511/PySpark-for-Beginner/README.md

 This document is designed to be read in parallel with the code in the `PySpark-for-Beginner-ETL` repository.
 Together, these constitute what we consider to be a 'best practices' approach to writing ETL jobs using Apache Spark and its Python ('PySpark') APIs.
 This project addresses the following topics:

 - set up environment, var environment;
+- Spark architechture;
 - Resilient Distributed Datasets(RDD), Data Frame(DF), Spark SQL;
 - How spark work :
   - Spark operators
-  - cluster, worker node, driver node, executor, partition, task, stage
+  - cluster, worker node, driver node, executor, partition, task, stage;
+- Code example and spark UI;
 - Spark performance optimization methods;
-- Spark architechture;

 ## Set up environment, var environment